stephtf/fil-amfoodie/README.md

 * CSS

 ## Link
-Check out the deployed site: https://www.filamfoodblog.com
+Check out the deployed application: https://www.filamfoodblog.com

 ## Questions
 If you have any questions about the repo, open an issue or contact me directly at stfajardo@gmail.com.
 You can find more of my work at [stephfajardo.com](https://www.stephfajardo.com).